Lindefor/lindefor-tljun-dd2482/tutorial/step3.md

 We now want to build and tag our already made docker image.
 Run:
 ```
 eval $(minikube docker-env)
-docker build -t express-app .
+docker build -t express-app:latest .
 ```

 We have now configured Docker to use Minikube's Docker daemon, which means the Docker image is built within Minikube.
 This avoids the need to push the image to a remote repository.

 Finally we need to configure our Kubernetes yaml file to specify how the application should be run.
-Create a deployment.yaml with the following content:
+Fill the deployment.yaml file with the following content:

 ```
 apiVersion: apps/v1
 kind: Deployment